What Color Is Poverty? Dismantling Racial Wealth Gap

 History matters for this inequality.
 The racial wealth gap could be considered a legacy passed from generation to generation through unequal monetary opportunities.
 They would need an extra financial boost to help this side level with the other.

-A practical and excellent program to bridge this racial wealth gap must include reformations around the estate and income taxation.
+A practical and excellent program to bridge this racial wealth gap must include reforms around estate and income taxation.
 A progressive taxation system for the wealthiest Americans should exist, primarily including the white population.
 This system contributes largely to achieving racial equality and eradicating unequal wealth concentration.

 Understanding Wokeism’s Role in Modern U.S. Elections